TechMasteryLabs/sql-ai-embeddings-workshop/docs/1-azure-portal-and-the-azure-sql-db.md

  - Visual Studio Code with the SQL Extension

 **Services**
- - Azure OpenAI instance with text endedding and gpt deployments
+ - Azure OpenAI instance with a text-embedding-ada-002 deployment and a gpt-4 deployment.
  - An Azure SQL Database

 **Key Information Needed**